 How to manage the FINN.no infrastructure where 170 developers deploy 1000 times a week

 FINN.no is the largest marketplace in Norway, and one of Norway’s busiest Web destinations.
-We need stable and real-time consumable infrastructure services to run and innovate our service, and to ensure we evolve finn.no.
+We need stable and real-time consumable infrastructure services to run and innovate our service, and to evolve finn.no.

-This post is about how we do infrastructure at FINN, including some information about the process leading up to where we are.
+This post is about how we do infrastructure at FINN, and a bit about how we got where we are.

 Application development and storage

 Developer teams are free to use feasible programming languages.
-The majority of our existing code is written in Java, new stuff is a mix of Java, Node, Kotlin, Scala, Haskell, React, Ruby, Python, and Go.
+The majority of existing code is written in Java.
+New stuff is a mix of Java, Node, Kotlin, Scala, Haskell, React, Ruby, Python, and Go.

-Most persistent structured data is stored in PostgreSQL database clusters and in a legacy Sybase database.
-Kafka messages are used to synchronize the 550 microservices.
-Solr is the main search technology, while Redis is a popular in-memory storage for fast storage and retrieval of i.e session data.
-Kibana is the favoured analytics and visualization platform our teams use to get feedback on how applications are performing, and Redshift is the data warehouse platform.
+Most persistent structured data is stored in PostgreSQL database clusters.
+Ads are stored in a legacy Sybase database.
+Kafka messages are used to synchronize the 700 microservices.
+Solr is our main search technology.
+Redis is a popular in-memory storage for fast handling of i.e session data.
+Kibana is the favoured analytics and visualization platform.
+Our teams use it to get feedback on how applications are performing.
+Redshift is our data warehouse platform.

 Orchestration and Management

-Kubernetes and the FIAAS deployment daemon are used to schedule and deploy the container workload in our dev and prod environments.
+The FIAAS deployment daemon schedule and deploy our container workload in Kubernetes dev and prod environments.

-All distributed configuration is stored in etcd, while secrets are stored in Consul, and A/B testing and feature toggle roll-out is performed using Unleash.
+Distributed configuration is stored in etcd.
+Secrets are stored in Consul.
+A/B testing and feature toggle roll-out is performed using Unleash.

-Log collection is performed using Fluentd and Logstash, and the log aggregation using Elasticsearch.
-Time series are stored in Influxdb.
+We collect logs using Fluentd and Logstash, and aggregate using Elasticsearch.
+We store millions of time series in Influxdb.

-FINN load balancers are implemented using HAproxy.
-All finn.no images are served by Fastly (Varnish technology) and stored in the YAMS image storage service.
+All FINN load balancers are implemented using HAProxy.
+Some parts of finn.no traffic, like images, are served by Fastly (Varnish technology).
+The storage of the images is handled by a YAMS image storage service.

-We run Docker network and runtimes, and we use Flannel for virtual networks attaching IP addresses to containers.
+We solve storage requirements by using Ceph block storage and S3 buckets/cloud storage.
+We use Docker network and runtimes, and we use Flannel for virtual networks and to attach IP addresses to containers.

-Terraform is used to provision infrastructure resources (e.g. compute, storage, network, identity).
-Puppet and helm are used for orchestrating and configuring these provisioned resources.
-All secrets are stored in Vault.
+We use Terraform to provision infrastructure resources like compute, storage, network, identity.
+Orchestration and configuration of the provisioned resources is done by Puppet and helm.
+All the secrets we have are stored in Vault.

 Most FINN services operate from on-premise servers located close to Oslo.
-VMs are created in Mirantis OpenStack clusters, while the Kubernetes clusters run directly on hardware.
-We run our dev environment in IBM Cloud (Softlayer), and we run data intelligence workloads in Google Cloud.
-In addition, we use several Schibsted-provided services running in AWS.
+VMs are created in a Mirantis OpenStack cluster, pods are scheduled in Kubernetes clusters.
+We run dev environments in IBM Cloud (Softlayer).
+Data intelligence workloads run in Google Cloud and data warehouse run in Amazon Redshift.
+We use additional Schibsted provided services running in AWS.

 The whole picture